RoboSense-LiDAR/rslidar_sdk/doc/intro/parameter_intro.md

 - send_point_cloud_ros

-      ​	True -- The lidar point cloud will be sent to ROS or ROS2. e.g. When you connect a lidar and want to see point cloud on ROS-Rviz, you can the *msg_source =1* and set *send_point_cloud_ros = true*.
+      ​	true -- The lidar point cloud will be sent to ROS or ROS2. e.g. When you connect a lidar and want to see point cloud on ROS-Rviz, you can the *msg_source =1* and set *send_point_cloud_ros = true*.

-      ​	False -- Do nothing.
+      ​	false -- Do nothing.

       ​	**Note: The ROS point cloud type is the ROS official defined type -- sensor_msgs/PointCloud2, which means the point cloud can be visualized on ROS-Rviz directly.
 Also you can record the point cloud to rosbag but its size may be very large, thats 		why we suggest to  record packets.**

 - send_packet_proto

-      ​	True -- The lidar packets will be sent out as protobuf message through ethernet in UDP protocal. e.g. When you connect the lidar with computerA and want to see the point cloud on computerB, you can run a rslidar_sdk on computerA and set the *msg_source = 1*, set *send_packet_proto = true*.
+      ​	true -- The lidar packets will be sent out as protobuf message through ethernet in UDP protocal. e.g. When you connect the lidar with computerA and want to see the point cloud on computerB, you can run a rslidar_sdk on computerA and set the *msg_source = 1*, set *send_packet_proto = true*.
 Then, on computerB, set the *msg_source = 4* and set *send_point_cloud_ros = true*, then you can see the point cloud on computerB through ROS-Rviz.

-      ​	False -- Do nothing
+      ​	false -- Do nothing

 - send_point_cloud_proto

-      ​	True -- The lidar point cloud will be sent out as protobuf message through ethernet in UDP protocal. e.g. When you connect the lidar with computerA and want to see the point cloud on computerB, you can run a rslidar_sdk on computerA and *set the msg_source = 1*, set *send_point_cloud_proto = true*.
+      ​	true -- The lidar point cloud will be sent out as protobuf message through ethernet in UDP protocal. e.g. When you connect the lidar with computerA and want to see the point cloud on computerB, you can run a rslidar_sdk on computerA and *set the msg_source = 1*, set *send_point_cloud_proto = true*.
 Then, on computerB, set the *msg_source = 5* and *set send_point_cloud_ros = true*, then you can see the point cloud on computerB through ROS-Rviz.

        **Node: We suggest send packets through ethernet rather than point cloud because point cloud size is too larger and it may take up a lot of bandwidth.**